 As of March 2016, well over 20,000 engineers at Intel have been trained in these specific methods as invented and taught by Gilb.

 Many smaller firms, like Confirmit, report fantastic numeric results, year after year.
 Confirmit, in one quarter, increased their product’s Intuitiveness by 175%, Time for users to do a task by 83%, Performance by 1400%.

 Here are a few of the ways Gilb uses the outcome-focused requirement method.
 As part of helping our clients succeed dramatically.
 Some of them may be useful to you.

 It is crucial to have a full view of all the stakeholders that can influence your project's success or failure.
 Many companies stop at the ‘user' and the ‘owner’ or ‘customer,' you need a list of 20 to 40 stakeholder types to ensure success.

 2. Engage these Stakeholders

-early and continuously in the contract, requirement specification, development, delivery and operations.
+early and continuously in the contract, requirement specification, development, delivery, and operations.
 Your success depends on them.
 Failing to satisfy one critical stakeholder might jeopardize your project.
 You should, as far as possible involve them in every relevant phase.
-This is vital to succeed, or avoid failure.
+This early continuously engagement is vital to succeed or avoid failure.

-3. Capture what your stakeholders really want improved.
+3. Capture what your stakeholders want to be improved.